Learning the stock market seems difficult.

 The smart strategy here is to invest in retirement accounts like IRAs and 401(k)s.

-More advanced strategies including tax loss harvesting and allocating your assets properly within retirement accounts and taxable accounts.
+More advanced strategies include things like tax loss harvesting and allocating your assets properly within your retirement and taxable accounts.

 This is something Betterment can take care of for you (at no additional fee).